How To Seduce Your Husband and Spice Up Your Marriage

 He had no children.
 I had two sons from a high school relationship with a drug dealer.
 My boys thought I was their wicked, fallen, older sister.
-I secretly paid for their private school college educations with my ill-gotten, filthy lucre, but I would never tell them.
+I secretly paid for their private school educations with my ill-gotten, filthy lucre, but I would never tell them.

 After a while Henry and I became Paul and Crystal.
 We saw each other differently.
 We smiled at each other differently.
 I laughed at all of his jokes and didn’t reprimand him for eating mashed potatoes that would just add to the belly fat that was a widow-maker.

-In fact it went so well that we had to leave the restaurant before dessert.
+In fact, it went so well that we had to leave the restaurant before dessert.
 This is where I’ll Fade To Black … Paul and Crystal deserve a little privacy.
-(But there might have been a freshly vacuumed mini-van involved.
+(There might have been a freshly vacuumed mini-van involved.
 On a public street.
 This is all hypothetical.)

 I learned in a whole new way that marriage takes effort.
 It’s easy to be lazy and tired and uninspired.
 I really had no idea how things would go last night.
 I thought we’d feel like idiots and just give up the quest.

 But it went so well that Henry said he’d be the one to leave me a note the next time.
 I think the best thing it did for me was allow me a certain distance with which to observe the man who is my husband.
 I remembered why I’d thought he was so adorable in the first place.